web-agent-master/google-search/README.md

 - MCP server requires Node.js v16 or higher
 - When using the MCP server, please ensure Claude Desktop is updated to the latest version
 - When configuring Claude Desktop, use absolute paths to the MCP server file

+### Windows-Specific Notes

+- In Windows environments, you may need administrator privileges to install Playwright browsers for the first time
+- If you encounter permission issues, try running Command Prompt or PowerShell as administrator
+- Windows Firewall may block Playwright browser network connections; allow access when prompted
+- Browser state files are saved by default in the user's home directory as `.google-search-browser-state.json`
+- Log files are stored in the system temporary directory under the `google-search-logs` folder

 ## Comparison with Commercial SERP APIs